toxicblend/toxicblend/README.md

-A set of plugins that will bring the power of ToxicLIbs, Boost Voronoi and other geometric libraries to Blender.
+A set of plugins that will bring the power of ToxicLibs, Boost Voronoi and other geometric libraries to Blender.

 I have not yet uploaded:
 * the blender plugins